-it has a detailed description of jobs, tasks, responsibilities, and relationships with other jobs,
+it has a detailed description of jobs, tasks, responsibilities, and relationships with other jobs;

 it has a plan for continuing professional development of medical personnel in place, which ensures that they:

-acquire the appropriate knowledge and experience in order to understand the procedures related to their job,
+e.a) acquire the appropriate knowledge and experience in order to understand the procedures related to their job;

-acquire the relevant knowledge and experience in the application of the standards of good practice in the area of procurement of the adequate tissue,
+e.b) acquire the relevant knowledge and experience in the application of the standards of good practice in the area of procurement of the adequate tissue;

-become familiar with the organisational structure and functioning of the State Transplant Service (hereinafter: STS), quality system and the system of notification of serious adverse events and reactions,
+e.c) become familiar with the organisational structure and functioning of the State Transplant Service (hereinafter: STS), quality system and the system of notification of serious adverse events and reactions;

-are adequately informed about the ethical and legal aspects in the area of procurement of the adequate tissue.
+e.d) are adequately informed about the ethical and legal aspects in the area of procurement of the adequate tissue.

-(2) When tissues for a tissue bank are collected and procured by a different healthcare establishment, the tissue bank must have signed agreements with the healthcare establishment concerned on the collection of each type of tissue, in which professionals responsible for the selection of donors and those responsible for the collection and procurement of tissues are listed.
+2. When tissues for a tissue bank are collected and procured by a different healthcare establishment, the tissue bank must have signed agreements with the healthcare establishment concerned on the collection of each type of tissue, in which professionals responsible for the selection of donors and those responsible for the collection and procurement of tissues are listed.

-(3) The healthcare establishment or tissue bank must provide personnel for the reconstruction of the bodies of deceased donors.
+3. The healthcare establishment or tissue bank must provide personnel for the reconstruction of the bodies of deceased donors.

-(4) Where tissues are intended for immediate transplantation, the procurement team must be connected with the transplant centre or the register of hematopoietic stem cell donors.
+4. Where tissues are intended for immediate transplantation, the procurement team must be connected with the transplant centre or the register of hematopoietic stem cell donors.

-Article 6
+Article 6.
+The coordinator for the collection of tissues

-(1) Healthcare establishments must have an appointed coordinator for the collection of tissues in accordance with the Article 24 of Law on Human Tissues and Cells (hereinafter: the Law).
+1. Healthcare establishments must have an appointed coordinator for the collection of tissues in accordance with the Article 24 of Law on Human Tissues and Cells (hereinafter: the Law).

-(2) The key donation person (hereinafter: donor coordinator) appointed in accordance with the Law on Human Organs Transplantation may also be appointed as the coordinator for the collection of tissues (hereinafter: tissue coordinator).
+2. The key donation person (hereinafter: donor coordinator) appointed in accordance with the Law on Human Organs Transplantation may also be appointed as the coordinator for the collection of tissues (hereinafter: tissue coordinator).

-(3) The tissue coordinator must meet the following minimum requirements:
+3. The tissue coordinator must meet the following minimum requirements:

-a physician licensed for autonomous practice, or exceptionally nurse/technician with proven competencies and skills in evaluation of tissue donors and tissue procurement
+a) a physician licensed for autonomous practice, or exceptionally nurse/technician with proven competencies and skills in evaluation of tissue donors and tissue procurement;

-have documented training in the area of the collection and procurement of tissues, at least that prescribed by Article 5, paragraph 1, point (e) of this Ordinance, as well as theoretical knowledge about the donor selection criteria, donor evaluation, and practical skills for tissue procurement (when appropriate).
+b) have documented training in the area of the collection and procurement of tissues, at least that prescribed by Article 5, paragraph 1, subparagraph “e” of this Ordinance, as well as theoretical knowledge about the donor selection criteria, donor evaluation, and practical skills for tissue procurement (when appropriate).

-Article 7
+Article 7.
+Tissue coordinator responsibilities

-The coordinator for the collection of tissues is required to:
+Tissue coordinator is required to:

-establish system for notification of the potential deceased tissue donor
+establish system for notification of the potential deceased tissue donor;

-provide a on call service for referral(notification) of potential tissue donor,
+provide a on call service for referral(notification) of potential tissue donor;

-coordinate all activities related to the procedure of tissue donation and procurement,
+coordinate all activities related to the procedure of tissue donation and procurement;

-verify the status of deceased person in the Donor Registry
+verify the status of deceased person in the Donor Registry;

-ensure compliance with consent requirements for deceased donation and approach to donor family
+ensure compliance with consent requirements for deceased donation and approach to donor family;

-provide the donor and the donor family information on all aspects of tissue donation
+provide the donor and the donor family information on all aspects of tissue donation;

-obtain the informed consent for the donation from the living donor,
+obtain the informed consent for the donation from the living donor;

-conduct an interview with the family of the deceased donor to evaluate donor suitability for donation,
+conduct an interview with the family of the deceased donor to evaluate donor suitability for donation;

-inform procurement teams and coordinate preparatory work for the procurement of tissue(s),
+inform procurement teams and coordinate preparatory work for the procurement of tissue(s);

-cooperate, where appropriate, with the donor coordinator
+cooperate, where appropriate, with the donor coordinator;

-collect all available data on the health condition of the potential donor required for the evaluation of donor eligibility, including social and medical history data
+collect all available data on the health condition of the potential donor required for the evaluation of donor eligibility, including social and medical history data;

-fill out, keep and submit complete medical records on potential donors within prescribed deadlines, as well as other forms of the quality system of the healthcare establishment in connection with the procedures of the donation of tissues, including all medical data received after the procurement of tissues has been completed
+fill out, keep and submit complete medical records on potential donors within prescribed deadlines, as well as other forms of the quality system of the healthcare establishment in connection with the procedures of the donation of tissues, including all medical data received after the procurement of tissues has been completed;

-perform the evaluation of the tissue donor and physical examination, when appropriate
+perform the evaluation of the tissue donor and physical examination, when appropriate;